DavidMonk00/CP_projectA/README.txt

 Windows:
  - Compile the both singlependulum.c and doublependulum.c
+ - Modify the LoadLibrary arguments in Main.py to point to the compiled libraries
  - Modify Main.py and Plot.py to show desired plot
  - Run Main.py